Grants are considered free money and do not need to be repaid!*

 Tribal Education Grant

-For Native American students, the amount is actually awarded by the student's tribe based upon information provided from the Financial Aid Office regarding the student's financial need.
+For Native American students, the amount is actually awarded by the student's tribe based on information provided by financial aid regarding the student's financial need.
 The tribe determines the award when an Indian Scholarship Form is submitted to them.
 For more information on the various tribes and contact information in Wisconsin view the WI Department of Public Instruction website here

 Minority Undergraduate Retention Grant (Lawton)